danielmar18/contiki-docker/README.md

 	- Delete container and run steps 3 to 5 again, make sure in correct directory
 	- Delete image and run steps 3 to 5 again, make sure in correct directory
 - Classic "Break Glass in Case of Emergency" is to close&quit the terminal and try again
+- Credit: [zemendes1](https://github.com/zemendes1).
+If you get the error `Make is older than version 4.0.0` run the following:
+	- `brew install make`
+	- Then add the following line to ~/.zshrc or ~/.bashrc depending on terminal setup:
+		- `export PATH="/usr/local/opt/make/libexec/gnubin:$PATH”`

 #### Host v.
 Docker Workflow
 The problem for M1/M2 is the GCC and more importantly, the MSP430 compiler and it's relationship with the Vagrant tool and VM images/ISO's.
 Docker allows user to work in the same directory, at the same time, both on host and in Docker(As long as a given file is not used by both).
 This allows for the following workflow:
 - Open 2 terminals